VladimirKalachikhin/Galadriel-map/README.md

 ```

 * enable "MQTT on LAN" feature.
 On VenusOS web remote console go Settings -> Services -> MQTT on LAN (SSL) and Enable.
-* Have enough space on SD card for tiles.
+* Have enough i-nodes on SD card for tiles.

 ### limitations
 * VenusOS does not provide depth and AIS services.